alirezasalemi7/PR-RAG/README.md

 ## Global exploration

-This is the final step, where a trained reward model is used to select the response with the highest reward, as the final response.
-This can be seen as a global search over all the previous generated responses:
+This is the final step, where a trained reward model selects the response with the highest score as the final output.
+This process can be seen as a global search across all previously generated responses:

 ```shell
 python global_search.py \